Patrimoine naturel

 Hâble d’Ault et sa Réserve Ornithologique

-The Hâble d’Ault is a unique coastal site, to the south of the Baie de Somme (its big sister), just where the cliffs begin to rise.
-This old lagoon is protected from the open sea by a narrow and fragile bank of pebbles.
-It's a first class bird sanctuary and a great place for walks.
+Le Hâble d'Ault is a unique, preserved coastal site, located south of the Baie de Somme (its big sister), just at the birth of the cliffs.
+This ancient lagoon is protected from the sea by a thin, fragile pebbled cord.
+It is a first-rate ornithological reserve.
+You can take beautiful walks there.

 About